A story waiting to be told.

 Our approach was to visually communicate the essence of what the company actually did: Transform spaces and places.
 This was achieved through a series of gradual weight shifts within the characters of the word-mark.
 Together, they form a movement or 'transformation' from left to right.

-A robust brand standards guide made brand implementation easy.
+A robust brand standards guide made brand implementation easier.

 Beyond listing the do's and don'ts of logo and font usage, this guide went a step further.
 Before the user got to any of that information, the new brand story unfolded over three spreads.